austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## November 2020

+### Important Information about the ATA AGM Saturday November 21

+Our AGM has been scheduled for Saturday November 21, 2020 at 2pm AEDT.
+We will be able to conduct a Zoom meeting organized by our Sydney Convener, Geoffrey Clifton.
+Based on recent AGMs, voting could generally be handled through a show of hands or verbal acknowledgment.
+If a ballot was required this could be handled using the Zoom chat function with a designated Returning Officer.
+A Notice of AGM, nomination and proxy forms were provided in the October mail out.
+The forms will need to be received by our Secretary, Richard May <secretary@timetable.org.au>. by 2pm on 20 November, 2020.
+The Zoom link details will be sent by email in late October or early November to those members who have provided ATA with their email addresses.
+A dial-in number will also be available for any member who cannot access the online meeting.
+If you have not received the Zoom link or dial-number by November 7 and require these, please let me know on 0409 463 209 or by email to <president@timetable.org.au>

+### Progress on Application for the Use of Windsor Station for NTC

+On our behalf, Len Regan has submitted an application on an on-line form to Victrack for the lease of the top storey of Windsor Station for the National Timetable Collection.
+Some of the timetables have been placed in commercial storage, which is draining the Association’s funds.
+The space needed to sort and organise the timetables exceeds the space available at PMI, and a move to more suitable and spacious premises is essential.
+60m^2^ – 100m^2^ in a secure building is needed.
+As a not-for-profit community association, only a nominal rental can be afforded.
+We have been advised that VicTrack has reviewed our application and determined that the building may be available for lease.
+However, as the land may have potential interest from a number of parties, it will be offered for lease by a publicly advertised process.
+This stage may take up to twenty weeks.
+If we are successful in being granted a lease at Windsor Station, it will involve some major expenses for ATA ... namely utilities, shelving, computer & printer package, office furniture and removal expenses.
+These expenses will be additional to the cost of the lease.

+### Website Redevelopment

+We have received some initial concepts from Transit Graphics.
+These look very exciting and will eventually lead to a much needed refresh of the ATA website.
+Watch this space!

+**Members’ List Phone Number Update:** Graeme Turnbull: 0478&nbsp;799&nbsp;798 Ian Brady: (02)&nbsp;8384&nbsp;5984.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au></p>

 ## October 2020

 ### Important Information about ATA AGM Saturday November 21